-5B.
 Site Architect

 The role of the site architect provides a holistic overview of the project and provides a quality check on the project.
-The site architect must be independently engaged (this could be through the Building Commissioner, or the Client) and paid separately from the contractor.
+The site architect must be independently engaged (this could be through the Building Commissioner, or by the Client) and paid separately from the contractor.
 The site architect is responsible for the following:

 - Clerk of Works, on site full time (mandatory to maintain quality). - Supply of 'as-builts/record drawings' progressively throughout the project construction (this is the only way that all changes and 'actual' construction can be accurately documented in the 'as-builts/record drawings' so the strata owners have a reliable document.
-It can only be reliable if regular on-site visits are made, with detailed discussions with the Clerk of Works). - Checking all the manuals, warranties etc are correct, again in consultation with the Clerk of Works. - Co-ordinating the consultant/engineer/original designers with the Clerk of Works to confirm what is built matches what is designed and documented. - Post occupancy evaluation, nominated to occur at 6 months and 12 months after 'occupation' is triggered.
-This will not only feed into the Defects Liability Report (which should be mandatory on these projects) aligned to the final payment and final certificate, but also provide valuable information on appropriate materials, finishes and other items.
-This is crucial to maintain an independent assessment and true rectifications.
+It can only be reliable if regular on-site visits are made, with detailed discussions with the Clerk of Works). - Checking all the manuals, warranties etc are correct, again in consultation with the Clerk of Works.

-1 https://aca.org.au/article/bring-back-the-clerk-of-works
+&lt;sup>1 https://aca.org.au/article/bring-back-the-clerk-of-works